 Cogut Institute for the Humanities

-2024.
 France and the Black Atlantic: Geographies of Slavery and Memory

-By inviting leading scholars from France and the United States and throughout the Francophone world to engage with these questions through a day-long symposium in Providence (with a keynote lecture the evening prior), the event highlighted the work of historians, literary scholars, anthropologists and sociologists who have been at the vanguard of these new histories and whose scholarship has advanced our understanding of newly articulated geographies of enslavement.
+By inviting leading scholars from France and the United States and throughout the Francophone world to engage with these questions through a day-long symposium in Providence (with a keynote lecture the evening prior), this workshop highlighted the work of historians, literary scholars, anthropologists and sociologists who have been at the vanguard of these new histories and whose scholarship has advanced our understanding of newly articulated geographies of enslavement.

-This event was convened by Neil Safier, director of the Center for Latin American and Caribbean Studies and associate professor of history.
+Convened by Neil Safier, director of the Center for Latin American and Caribbean Studies and associate professor of history.

 Schedule